Breakthrough Shrines Workshop – My 2005 Notes

 The box is a plain matchbox, bought at a scrapbooking store in Massachusetts.

-If you can’t find blank matchboxes, discount stores and smoke shops carry inexpensive (full) matchboxes.
+You can buy blank matchboxes at Amazon.com, usually in bulk.
+Also, discount stores and smoke shops often carry inexpensive (full) matchboxes.
 Empty them and cover them with art.
+(I suggest trying one or two of these art projects before buying 50-or-so blank matchboxes.)

-I lined the matchbox with a glitzy, irridescent pink fabric that I bought at the local JoAnn Fabrics.
+I lined the matchbox with a glitzy, iridescent pink fabric that I bought at the local JoAnn Fabrics.

-The beads which spell dear Tammy’s name came from crafts shops, and the little star bead from a bead shop in Harvard Square (Cambridge, MA).
+The beads that spell dear Tammy’s name can be found at Amazon.com, and the little star bead was from a bead shop in Harvard Square (Cambridge, MA).

 The outside of the matchbox is covered with a thin foil, which I got from Gayle Page-Robak.